codecrafters-io/build-your-own-shell/stage_descriptions/filename-completion-06-jp8.md

 - The LCP is computed on entry names without trailing characters.
 The `/` or space is only added when exactly one match remains.
 - Even if the LCP matches a complete entry name (e.g., `foo` when entries are `foo` and `foobar/`), don't add a trailing character if multiple matches still exist.
-- If the LCP is the same as what's already typed (no additional shared prefix), fall back to the bell behavior from the previous stage.